compi-migui/tfg-doc/src/md/60_results.md

 For each of the _classes_ — in our case, structural states — we look only at whether a given sample belongs to it or not (a true/false binary) and whether the classifier asserted it belongs to it or not (another true/false binary).
 The four possible conditions can be represented as a confusion matrix, a construct reminiscent of but distinct from truth tables.
 See **TODO: add example truth table**

-This gives us our first quantifiable results: out of actually positive samples, ones that were correctly predicted as such are True Positive results (TP) and ones that were incorrectly predicted as negative matches are False Negatives (FN).
-Conversely, out of actually negative samples, ones that were correctly predicted as such are True Negatives (TN) whereas ones that were incorrectly predicted as positive matches are False Positives (FP).
+This gives us our first quantifiable results: out of actually positive samples, ones that were correctly predicted as such are true positive results (TP) and ones that were incorrectly predicted as negative matches are false negatives (FN).
+Conversely, out of actually negative samples, ones that were correctly predicted as such are true negatives (TN) whereas ones that were incorrectly predicted as positive matches are false positives (FP).

 From there we can compute the rest of the simple binary measures right away.
 They are: